disaster37/monitoring-operator/README.md

   passiveChecksEnabled:
 ```

+> If you not provide spec key `platformRef`, it use the default platform.

-## List of annotations for Ingress / Route
+### List of annotations for Ingress / Route
 **Global annotations:**
   - monitor.k8s.webcenter.fr/discover : true to watch resource